Our best finance minister

 The executive president’s prerogative

-Obviously, the president in the kind of democracy that Nigeria runs is the chief executive of the country, but I am beginning to wonder how he manages and accords respect to his team.
+Obviously, the president in the kind of democracy that Nigeria runs is the chief executive of the country though I wonder how he manages and accords respect to his team.

-When the reshuffle took place in June, it was evident that the doctor was informed out of the blue and was in some ways reluctant about the plans, however, to be stripped of the leadership of an important position whilst negotiating in the self-same authority to rid Nigeria of some of the most burdensome encumbrances to our development is a tad disrespectful at least and annoying to person who commit themselves to the service of the country.
+When the reshuffle occurred in June, it was evident that the doctor was informed out of the blue and was in some ways reluctant about the plans, however, to be stripped of the leadership of an important position whilst negotiating in the self-same authority to rid Nigeria of some of the most burdensome encumbrances to our development is a tad disrespectful at the least, if not annoying to person who commit themselves to the service of the country.

 Stripped by letters